Jeff Franklin: Fuller House

 Serving as a sequel to the 1987–1995 ABC series Full House, Fuller House was developed after years of speculation and fan demand for a revival.
 Franklin, who created the original series, returned to develop the new show, reuniting much of the original cast while introducing a new generation of characters.
 Netflix officially ordered the series in 2015, with production beginning later that year.
 Fuller House premiered all 13 episodes of the first season on February 26, 2016, and ran for five seasons.

-Canadian pop singer Carly Rae Jepsen revealed she and Butch Walker recreated the Full House theme song, "Everywhere You Look" (originally performed by Jesse Frederick, who co-wrote the song with Bennett Salvay, and Jeff Franklin), for the series as its opening theme which as won 9 BMI Film & TV Awards.
+Canadian pop singer Carly Rae Jepsen revealed she and Butch Walker recreated the Full House theme song, "Everywhere You Look" (originally performed by Jesse Frederick, who co-wrote the song with Bennett Salvay, and Jeff Franklin), for the series as its opening theme which has won 8 BMI Film & TV Awards.

 In February 2018, Franklin's deal was not renewed by Warner Bros.
 Television Studios for the series Fuller House.

 In June 2019, The Hollywood Reporter revealed details of a probe made by Warner Bros. that included interviews with eight Fuller House staffers who commented on Franklin's alleged conduct.

 Franklin sued the showrunner, blaming the co-executive producer Bryan Behar for orchestrating a conspiracy aiming to get him kicked out of the show, to discredit Franklin and replace him.
 Franklin denied all the allegations of misconduct.
 The suit was dismissed with prejudice.